defeo/class-cost/technical-annex.md

 - News feeds, agenda, links to mailing lists and social media accounts providing informations on the Action's activities.

-- A regularly updated blog (1 post per month on average at least) discussing scientific topics related to the action using an informal style.
+- A regularly updated blog (1 post per month on average at least) discussing scientific topics related to the Action using an informal style.

 - A database of all scientific publications in the field of isogeny based cryptography, both by Action members and non-members, searchable and downloadable in machine readable formats.